Networking simplified

 When we as a client want to initiate a transfer from or to one of the machines out there (a server), we usually do not know its IP addresses but instead we usually know its name.
 The name of the machine to communicate with is typically embedded in the URL that we work with when we use tools like curl or a browser.

-, which means the client will connect to and communicate with the host named example.com.Once the client knows the host name, it needs to figure out which IP addresses the host with that name has so that it can contact it.
+Once the client knows the hostname, it needs to figure out which IP addresses the host with that name has so that it can contact it.

 Converting the name to an IP address is called 'name resolving'.
-The name is "resolved" to one or a set of addresses.
-This is usually done by a "DNS server", DNS being like a big lookup table that can convert names to addresses—all the names on the Internet, really.
+The name is resolved to one or a set of addresses.
+This is usually done by a DNS server, DNS being like a big lookup table that can convert names to addresses—all the names on the Internet, really.
 The computer normally already knows the address of a computer that runs the DNS server as that is part of setting up the network.

-The network client will therefore ask the DNS server, "Hello, please give me all the addresses for example.com", and the server responds with a list of them.
+The network client therefore asks the DNS server, Hello, please give me all the addresses for example.com.
+The DNS server responds with a list of addresses back.
 Or in case of spelling errors, it can answer back that the name does not exist.

-With one or more IP addresses for the host the client wants to contact, it sends a "connect request".
+With one or more IP addresses for the host the client wants to contact, it sends a connect request.
 The connection it wants to establish is called a TCP (Transmission Control Protocol) or QUIC connection, which is like connecting an invisible string between two computers.
 Once established, the string can be used to send a stream of data in both directions.

 When connecting with TCP or QUIC to a remote server, a client selects which port number to do that on.
 A port number is just a dedicated place for a particular service, which allows that same server to listen to other services on other port numbers at the same time.

-which tells the client that it should try TCP port number 80 on the server by default.
-If the URL uses HTTPS
+Most common protocols have default port numbers that clients and servers use.
+For example, when using the http://example.com/index.html URL, that URL specifies a scheme called HTTP which tells the client that it should try TCP port number 80 on the server by default.
+If the URL uses HTTPS instead, the default port number is 443.

-instead, the default port number is 443.The URL can include a custom port number.
-If a port number is not specified, the client will use the default port for the scheme used in the URL.
+The URL can include a custom port number.
+If a port number is not specified, the client uses the default port for the scheme used in the URL.

-After a TCP connection has been established, many transfers will require that both sides negotiate a better security level before continuing (if for example
+After a TCP connection has been established, many transfers require that both sides negotiate a better security level before continuing (if for example HTTPS is used), which is done with TLS (Transport Layer Security).
+If so, the client and server do a TLS handshake first, and continue further only if that succeeds.

-is used), which is done with TLS (Transport Layer Security).
-If so, the client and server will do a TLS handshake first, and will continue further only if that succeeds.If the connection is done using QUIC, the TLS handshake is done automatically in the connect phase.
+If the connection is done using QUIC, the TLS handshake is done automatically in the connect phase.

-When the connected metaphorical "string" is attached to the remote computer, there is a connection established between the two machines.
+When the connected metaphorical string is attached to the remote computer, there is a connection established between the two machines.
 This connection can then be used to exchange data.
-This exchange is done using a "protocol", as discussed in the following chapter.
+This exchange is done using a protocol, as discussed in the following chapter.

 When a single transfer is completed, the connection may have served its purpose.
 It can then either be reused for further transfers, or it can be disconnected and closed.